cartoonclouds/phone-normaliser/README.md

 The directive emits a `directive:phone:normalised` event when validation fails so forms can react immediately.

+## Browser Support

+The published bundles target ES2018 syntax and ship ESM + CJS builds that align with the `browserslist` query `>0.3%, last 2 versions, Firefox ESR, not dead`.
+In practice that covers the latest Chrome, Edge, Firefox (stable + ESR) and Safari 14+ on macOS/iOS, along with their Android counterparts.
+The Vue directive lazily accesses `document`, so it also plays nicely with SSR setups where the DOM is unavailable during server renders.

 ## API Reference

 ### `normalisePhone(input, options?)`